 Likewise, businesses like Virtual Visions offer smart displays for retailers, allowing shoppers to check for inventory both in the store and warehouse.

-Flagship stores like Nike have already incorporated the use of smartphones in their spaces.
+Flagship stores from brands like Nike have already incorporated the use of smartphones in their spaces.
 Fashion retailer Barney’s is doing the same, offering apps to connect shoppers and personalize their shopping experience, while the store itself will be able to recognize in-house shoppers from their online activity.